elementary-Inc/blog/_posts/2019-09-05-elementary-at-guadec-2019.md

 elementary [attended for the first time]({% post_url 2018-07-18-things-we-learned-at-guadec-2018 %}) in Almería, Spain last year and had such a productive (and fun!) time that we made sure to be back again for 2019.
 This year Corentin Noël and I represented elementary, while Daniel took some time off to [celebrate his one-year anniversary](https://twitter.com/DanielFore/status/1163831738532941824) (congrats, Dan!).

+Just like last year, due to the nature of GUADEC, this post might get a bit technical and is mostly future-looking.
+For even more reports from a diverse group of GNOME contributors, check out the [Planet GNOME blog aggregator](https://planet.gnome.org/).
+That aside, let’s dive in.

 _* No longer restricted to Europe!
 In fact, a bid is being submitted to host GUADEC 2020 in Mexico.
 I guess we can retcon the E to stand for "Everywhere."_

+---

 ## Talks

 Corentin and I split up for most of the talks for maximum coverage.
+As such, we attended a _lot_ of talks.

 ### Desktop Secrets Management for the Future